 It is your responsibility as an SLC student to understand academic policy.
 All members of the SLC community, including students, staff, and faculty, are responsible for reporting misconduct according to the Academic Integrity Policy.

-This guide is a starting point for helping students understand academic integrity and will be updated regularly.
+This guide is a starting point for helping students understand academic integrity and plagiarism.
 This material is meant as a general guide of supplemental learning resources.
 External links are provided as recommendations only.
 Always follow your professor's instructions.

 Academic Integrity: The upholding of the fundamental values of honesty, trust, fairness, respect, and responsibility in the performance of all academic activities.
 Ethical conduct in teaching, learning and research according to the conventions of academic integrity builds credibility, trust, and respect for all students, staff and the college as a whole.